evanx/cryptoserver/README.md

 For the key generation procedure for a new DEK, the salt for PBKDF2, the initialisation vector (IV) for AES, and the DEK itself, are generated is `crypto.randomBytes` - see our [lib/cryptoUtils.js](https://github.com/evanx/keyserver/blob/master/lib/cryptoUtils.js) wrapper, and [lib/GenerateKe.jsy](https://github.com/evanx/keyserver/blob/master/lib/GenerateKey.js).

+I have chosen 100k iterations, which takes a few hundred millis.
+I don't see why this couldn't be 1M for production use, since this takes a couple of seconds, which is tolerable for loading keys?

 Please report any bugs to <a href="https://twitter.com/evanxsummers">@evanxsummers</a>, or indeed any comments, questions etc.